How to Focus Your Home Page Optimization

 First impressions happen fast.
 Depending on the research, you have between 50 milliseconds and three seconds to convince the new visitor that they’re in the right place.
 If people are searching for a child custody lawyer, it needs to be immediately obvious that they’ve landed on a page about family law, focusing on child custody issues.There’s no way your home page can convince them it’s a match that quickly.
 It may mention child custody but the searcher would have to take the time to scan through the home page to find it among all the other things your firm does — and people just don’t do that anymore.
 They simply won’t take the time; they’ll click the back button on their browser and pick another listing from the search results hoping for a better match.

 When someone clicks a search result and then comes quickly back to the search engine results to look for another choice, that’s called a bounce.
 Bounces are bad.
 They tell the search engine that your page was actually not a good match for the search term.
-Search engines learn from user behavior and will reduce your rankings as a result of a high bounce rate.
+Search engines learn from user behavior and may reduce your rankings as a result of a high bounce rate.

 It’s as simple as that.